Tom Verlaine

-Thomas Joseph Miller (December 13, 1949 – January 28, 2023), known professionally as Tom Verlaine, was an American singer, guitarist, and songwriter, best known as the frontman of the New York City rock band Television.
+Thomas Joseph Miller (December 13, 1949 – January 28, 2023), known professionally as Tom Verlaine, was an American singer, guitarist, and songwriter, most notable as the frontman of the New York City rock band Television.

 Biography

-Verlaine was born Thomas Joseph Miller in Denville, New Jersey on December 13, 1949.
+Verlaine was born Thomas Joseph Miller in Denville, New Jersey, on December 13, 1949.
 His father, Victor Andrew Miller (1921–2008), was of Lithuanian heritage (originally Miliszauckas), but born in Coatbridge, Scotland.
-His mother, Lillian (Lilya) Barbara Dopko(wski) (1921–2005) was originally from Pennsylvania and of Polish gentile heritage.
+His mother, Lillian (Lilya) Barbara Dopko(wski) (1921–2005) was originally from Pennsylvania and of Polish heritage.
 Tom's father worked first as a maintenance man and later as a sales manager.
 Tom had a twin brother, John Peter Miller (1949–1984), who died suddenly at age 34.